dankelley/OceanAnalysis.jl/docs/src/manual.md

 # Manual

-All functions and objects in the package are documented in the API section.
+Although details on the types defined by the package and the functions within the package pare provided in the API section, readers are advised to start with the Examples section.